Boiler Replacement Cost in Boston (Real 2026 Pricing)

 Cost Breakdown by Boiler Type

-Standard Gas Boiler Replacement
+Standard Gas Boiler Replacement Cost

-Cost Range: $6,500 – $10,000
+Cost Range: $9,000 – $17,000

 This is the most common boiler job we handle.
 The old unit comes out, the new one goes in the same spot, and the existing piping and venting are reused or minimally modified.
 Typical scenarios include replacing a 20-year-old cast iron boiler with a modern wall-hung unit, or swapping out a floor-standing boiler that has reached the end of its useful life.
 The price depends on the size of the unit, the condition of the existing connections, and whether any piping needs to be reworked.

-High-Efficiency Condensing Boiler
+High-Efficiency Condensing Boiler Cost

 Cost Range: $8,000 – $13,000

 A combi boiler replaces your heating boiler and your water heater with a single wall-mounted unit.
 It handles both space heating and domestic hot water from one piece of equipment.
 The cost includes the unit itself, new venting, gas line modifications, connection to the heating distribution system, and domestic hot water piping.
 Combi boilers are increasingly popular in Boston-area condos and smaller homes where mechanical room space is limited.
-For more details on combi boiler systems, see our boiler and combi boiler installation page.
+For more details on combi boiler systems, see our combi boiler installation in Boston.

 Cost Range: $10,000 – $18,000